sdiehl/wiwinwlh/tutorial.md

 SNothing     Sing Nothing       Nothing
 ```

-Singleton types are an integral part of the small cottage industry of faking dependent types in Haskell, i.e.
+Singleton types are an integral part of the small cottage industry of faking
-constructing types with terms impredicated upon values.
-Singleton types are a way of "cheating" by modeling
+dependent types in Haskell, i.e.  constructing types with terms predicated upon
+values.
+Singleton types are a way of "cheating" by modeling the map between
-the map between types and values as a structural property of the type.
+types and values as a structural property of the type.

 ~~~~ {.haskell include="src/17-promotion/singleton_class.hs"}
 ~~~~

-The builtin singleton types provided in GHC.TypeLits have the useful implementation that type-level values can
+The builtin singleton types provided in ``GHC.TypeLits`` have the useful
-be reflected to the value-level and back up to the type-level, albeit under an existential.
+implementation that type-level values can be reflected to the value-level and
+back up to the type-level, albeit under an existential.

 ```haskell
 someNatVal :: Integer -> Maybe SomeNat